Codersvn/usermanagement/README.md

 ### URL Namespace

-To avoid duplication with your application's api endpoints, the package has a default namespace for its routes which is `user-component`.
+To avoid duplication with your application's api endpoints, the package has a default namespace for its routes which is `user-management`.
 For example:

 ```
-{{url}}/api/user-component/admin/users
+{{url}}/api/user-management/admin/users
 ```

-You can modify the package url namespace to whatever you want by modifying the `USER_MANAGEMENT_NAMESAPCE` variable in `.env` file.
+You can modify the package url namespace to whatever you want by modifying the `USER_MANAGEMENT_NAMESPACE` variable in `.env` file.

 ```
 USER_MANAGEMENT_NAMESPACE="your-namespace"